-The Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer is calibrated by the manufacturer before shipment.
+The Piccolo Xpress® chemistry analyzer is calibrated by the manufacturer before shipment.
 The bar code printed on the bar code ring provides the analyzer with disc-specific calibration data.
-See the Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer Operator's Manual.
+See the Piccolo Xpress® chemistry analyzer Operator's Manual.

 Quality Control